Memorable Manitobans: Gerald Sydney “Syd” Halter (1905-1990)

 He was Chair of the Manitoba Horse Racing Commission (1965-1971 and 1978-1981), and served on an athletic committee of the Manitoba Centennial Corporation.
-He was inducted into the Blue Bombers Hall of Fame (1984), Canadian Football Hall of Fame and the Manitoba Sports Hall of Fame.
+He was inducted into the Blue Bombers Hall of Fame (1984), Canadian Football Hall of Fame, and the Manitoba Sports Hall of Fame.
 He was given a Manitoba Golden Boy Award (1961), a Manitoba Centennial Medal from the Manitoba Historical Society (1970), and a Queen Elizabeth II Silver Jubilee Medal (1977).
 He was named an Officer of the Order of Canada (1977).

 Birth registration, Manitoba Vital Statistics.

 “Secord School to celebrate golden year,” Winnipeg Free Press, 13 November 1962, page 14.

 “Sports legend Halter dies at 85,” Winnipeg Free Press, 26 October 1990.

 We thank Reese Halter for providing additional information used here.

 Page revised: 6 April 2020

 Back to top of page